PavelShep/portfolio_project/README.md

    - Import the myportfolio.sql file.
    - Update the database connection settings in db.php to match your local database configuration
    - Signup / Login in [tawk.to](https://www.tawk.to/) and impliment Direct Chat Link to line 432 in index.php
-4. Start the server and database
+4. Start the server and database (for example, by using Xammp)
 5. Access the application:
    - Portfolio Website: http://localhost:3000/portfolio_project
    - Admin Panel: http://localhost:3000/portfolio_project/admin